rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ZB: So ListFormat goes to stage 2 and the others stay at stage 1.

 ZB: The last proposal I have is a proposal that I'm seeking stage 1 for.
 I presented it at the last meeting.
-It's a proposal for simplifying the way of formatting date and times using two formats `dateStyle` and `timeStyle` instead of doing them separately, we would actually like to use one of the four lengths of style `"short", "medium", "long" and "full".
+It's a proposal for simplifying the way of formatting date and times using two formats `dateStyle` and `timeStyle`.
+Instead of doing them separately, we would actually like to use one of the four lengths of style "short", "medium", "long" and "full".
 I think it's a pretty good representation.
 It makes it easier to use DateTimeFormat, but it also allows one more thing.
 It is language independent.
 For example, the "short date" specifiers are relative to the current locale.
-By using dateStyle or timeStyle the user hands of control of the formatting to the language.
+By using dateStyle or timeStyle, the user hands of control of the formatting to the language.
 We expect this will be the most common way people use DateTimeFormat.

 CP: The data part is the new thing here, to find the default settings for the locale.
 It should be useful.
 All other things that you mentioned are not very relevant because this is low level API, and can be achieved in user-land, except the default settings per locale, which is data.

-AWB: This sounds plausible, but most of us are not familiar with all the Intl function.
-I woudl find it useful to see "here's what you have to say today" and "with this proposal, here's what you say instead".
+AWB: This sounds plausible, but most of us are not familiar with all the Intl functions.
+I would find it useful to see "here's what you have to say today" and "with this proposal, here's what you say instead".

 YK: There's something that's been bugging me.
 I suspect that if the entire library existed, it would be used to get at some underlying primitives that are not exposed.
-I say this as someone who worked on the rails intl library because it's so hard to make the high level story goof for all domains.
+I say this as someone who worked on the rails intl library because it's so hard to make the high level story good for all domains.

 CP: Maybe an API that gives you access to all the setting for your locale.

-AWB: Part of the requirement is that the surface API needs to accomodate different underlying intl ibraries.
+AWB: Part of the requirement is that the surface API needs to accomodate different underlying intl libraries.

 BE: This is the extensible web manifesto.
 We might do OK if we design a high-level library, but we might get it wrong, and putting in low-level primitives.